 |

-so very different from anything else out there on the subject.
+a fantastic book, so very different from anything else out there

+on the subject.
 Something you want to read, and read again.
-It really
+It

-does open your mind to a new way of thinking.
-Thanks
+really does open your mind to a new way of thinking.

 |